-If you’re using transitional simplified procedures you can also account for import VAT on your VAT return.
+You should account for any import VAT due on your VAT return.

-If you’re bringing goods into the UK under customs freight simplified procedures (CFSP) and you’ve completed your simplified frontier declaration before 11pm on 29 March 2019, you will not be able to account for import VAT on your VAT return even if your supplementary declaration is completed after this time.
+If you’re bringing goods into the UK under customs freight simplified procedures and you’ve completed your simplified frontier declaration before Brexit, you’ll not be able to account for import VAT on your VAT Return even if you complete your supplementary declaration after this time.

-If you use software or directly access the CHIEF system to declare your customs duties, you’ll need to:
+If you use software or the CHIEF system to declare your customs duties, you’ll need to:

-- input your EORI number (which includes your VAT registration number) into either registered consignee (SAD box 44h) or consignee (SAD box 8)
+- input your EORI number (which includes your VAT registration number) into either registered consignee (box 44h on the declaration) or consignee (box 8 on the declaration)